sijielu/Revival/docs/final.md

   We build the model from scratch using PyTorch, a machine learning library for the programming language Python.
 The implementation can be found [here](https://github.com/sijielu/Revival).

 - **Data Collection**
-  For Minecraft data collection, we have an angent walk randomly and look around in the Minecraft world.
+  For Minecraft data collection, we have an agent walk randomly and look around in the Minecraft world.
 We capture an image every second.
 The real-world images are photos downloaded from Flickr using Flickr API.
 The images were scaled to 128 × 128 pixels.
 The training set size of each class is 3295 (Minecraft) and 3116 (Real-world images).
 During training, the dataloader have the data reshuffled at every epoch.

 - **Hyperparameter Tuning**
   For our experiments, we set the weight of the cycle consistency loss $$\lambda = 10$$.
 Same as the original paper, we use the Adam solver with a batch size of 1.
 The learning rate is set to 0.0002.
 The coefficients used for computing running averages of gradient and its square are set to (0.5, 0.999).